-- And in the original The Blues Brothers movie, Elwood's cheap apartment is across the street from neon lights, most visible here from about 1:12 on.
+- The Blues Brothers: Elwood's cheap apartment is across the street from neon lights, most visible here from about 1:12 on.

 - The Terminator: Blinking neon sign visible in the background just as the Terminator enters his hotel room through the window, seen here (and again at the end of the vid, as he leaves the same way).

-- In Guards!
-Guards!, the tavern next to Sam Vimes's lodging house has a magically illuminated sign where the magic is wearing off, right outside his window.
+- Guards!
+Guards!: The tavern next to Sam Vimes's lodging house has a magically illuminated sign where the magic is wearing off, right outside his window.
 The E is burnt out, and the T sizzles when it rains, just like Hot l Baltimore.

-- Done in the Moonlighting episode "The Dream Sequence Always Rings Twice."
-David is in such a hotel, playing his trumpet, with the "HOTEL" sign flashing in the background.
+- Moonlighting: In the episode "The Dream Sequence Always Rings Twice", David is in such a hotel, playing his trumpet, with the "HOTEL" sign flashing in the background.
 As the angle changes, it just flashes "HOT".
 See it here, at about 7:24.